J.P. Crawford Player Props: Mariners vs. Rangers

 J.P.
 Crawford At The Plate

-- Crawford has driven home a run in 13 games this year (24.1%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..
+- Crawford has had an RBI in 13 games this year (23.6%), including six multi-RBI outings (10.9%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 22 games this year (40.7%), including multiple runs in eight games.
+- He has scored in 22 of 55 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.